mirumee/saleor-sdk-python/README.md

 ### Tests

-With the following command you can run tests:
+To run tests suite use the following command:

 ```
 hatch run test
 ```

-### Code style
+### Code style and linters

-This library follows a specific style guide, to achieve the proper format and lint the code the following commands should be used:
+Use the following commands to format the code and lint it for issues:

 ```
 hatch run lint:fmt